Marcel-Lambacher/Chip-8-Emulator/README.md

 ## Summary

-This is an emulator to play games based on the virtual 8 chip.
+This is an emulator to play games based on the virtual chip 8.

 ## Requirements